 How to travel to Giu Village

-The journey to Giu village from Shimla – Kinnaur side is a pretty long one and you will be reaching or visit this mummy village of Himachal on Day 3 if you start from Delhi.
+The journey to Giu village from Shimla – Kinnaur side is a pretty long one and you will be reaching or visiting this mummy village of Himachal on Day 3 if you start from Delhi.

 Usually, you will be travel from Delhi to Narkanda on Day 1, then Delhi to Kalpa, and finally when traveling from Kalpa to Tabo, you can reach Giu on the way after crossing Sumdo and entering Spiti Valley.